Warner Bros. Discovery call volume above normal and directionally bullish

 Bullish option flow detected in Warner Bros.
-Discovery (WBD) with 11,935 calls trading, 1.0x expected, and implied vol increasing almost 12 points to 58.92%.
-11/1 weekly 8 calls and Nov-24 9 calls are the most active options, with total volume in those strikes near 6,000 contracts.
-The Put/Call Ratio is 0.23.
+Discovery (WBD) with 7,451 calls trading, 1.1x expected, and implied vol increasing over 1 point to 65.33%.
+Mar-25 10 calls and Nov-24 8 puts are the most active options, with total volume in those strikes near 8,700 contracts.
+The Put/Call Ratio is 0.44.
 Earnings are expected on November 7th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>